wp-plugins/music-store/readme.txt

 **Music Store** protects your audio files, preventing them from being downloaded without permission.

 **Music Store** includes an audio player compatible with all major browsers: Internet Explorer, Firefox, Opera, Safari, Chrome and mobile devices: iPhone, iPad, Android.
+The audio player is developed following the html5 standard; in old browsers the music player uses alternative technologies like Flash and Silverlight.
 The **Music Store** audio player supports the following file formats: MP3, WAV, WMA and OGA.

 **More about the Main Features:**